Sailop vs ESLint: Why Design Needs Its Own Linter

 What Sailop Catches

-Sailop parses the same files but looks at different things.
-Instead of checking syntax trees, it checks visual declarations: colors, fonts, spacing, animations, layout patterns, and component structures.
+Sailop parses the same files but reads different things.
+Not syntax trees — visual declarations: colors, fonts, spacing, animations, layout patterns, component structures.

 sailop check ./src/components/FeatureCard.tsx